lewis-ingleton/random-password-generator/README.md

 # random-password-generator

-Currently this code is not finished.
+Currently this code is not finished as I've been struggling to grasp the fundementals of JS.

-I have been able to create an array that takes into account which type of character the user wants in their password and at what length.

-However, I have not been able to randomise the resulting string and to generate a final password for the user.
+The final step that remains is for me to write a loop that will generate random characters into an array that will become the users password.